 APPLY FOR A SCHOLARSHIP (due APRIL 6th) - We offer a limited number of scholarships for this course.
 Scholarship applications are due by Friday, April 6, and selected recipients will be notified on April 13.
 Scholarships will cover the cost of registration, and will be disbursed after successful completion of the course.
 Participants will be responsible for arranging their own travel and accommodation.

 CONTINUING EDUCATION CREDITS

 This 5-day workshop is typically eligible for approximately 30 hours of training which equals to 30 CMs or 30 PDHs.
 IBPI applies to the AICP for Certification Maintenance credit for each course.
 We will provide an attendance certificate to those who document their professional development hours.

-If you need a place to stay during the workshop, we can recommend some nearby hotels: Chek out IBPI's guide to visiting Portland.
+If you need a place to stay during the workshop, we can recommend some nearby hotels: Check out our guide to visiting Portland.